Trans Resources List

 • Campus referrals and community therapist list

-• Information on “how to help a friend”
+• Information on “how to support a friend”

 • Body image and eating disorders book lists